kemalbsoylu/fullstack-calculator-api/README.md

 }
 ```

-*Note: Operands are passed as strings to ensure floating-point precision is maintained when parsed by the backend.*
+*Note: Operands are passed as strings to ensure floating-point precision is maintained when parsed by the backend.
+For unary operations like `sqrt` or `percentage`, the `b` parameter can be omitted or sent as `"0"`.*

-## Design Decisions & Architecture
+## Design Decisions & Assumptions

+1. **Language Selection:** Python and FastAPI were chosen to prioritize shipping a highly testable, functional MVP.
+Furthermore, Python's native `decimal` module provided a robust, built-in solution for the precision floating-point arithmetic required by a calculator without needing to implement custom math libraries.
-1.  **Precision over Speed:** Standard floating-point math often introduces subtle inaccuracies (e.g., `0.1 + 0.2 = 0.30000000000000004`).
+2. **Precision over Speed:** Standard floating-point math often introduces subtle inaccuracies (e.g., `0.1 + 0.2 = 0.30000000000000004`).
 To prevent this, the Python backend casts all incoming string operands to `Decimal` before performing any arithmetic, ensuring absolute correctness.
-2.  **Stateless API:** The backend handles no state.
+3. **Stateless API:** The backend handles no state.
 The React frontend is entirely responsible for managing the calculator's state machine, tracking the first operand, the operator, and handling the transition into a finalized state.
-3.  **Lean Frontend:** To prioritize maintainability and avoid infrastructure bloat, the frontend avoids heavy state management libraries (like Redux) or complex data fetching tools (like React Query or Axios).
-Native `useState` and `fetch` were used to deliver a functional MVP quickly.
+4. **Lean Frontend Architecture:** To prioritize maintainability and avoid infrastructure bloat, the frontend avoids heavy state management libraries (like Redux) or complex data fetching tools (like React Query or Axios).
+Native `useState` and `fetch` were used to deliver the UI quickly.
+The responsive grid design relies on native CSS `max-width` properties to ensure mobile support without importing UI component frameworks.

 ## Future Optimizations
 * Add comprehensive visual calculation history.